FBP

 Hotel Waterfront Condo reviews

-Planning your ferry trip from Toronto?
-Stay at Waterfront Condo; rated and is available from CAD $ 653.
-Waterfront Condo is perfectly situated near the ferry routes, and can be reserved directly through Trivago.
+Looking for a great place to stay in Toronto?
+Book Waterfront Condo; rated and is available from CAD $ 653.
+Waterfront Condo is conveniently located near ferry terminals, and can be booked directly with Trivago.

 📍 Address Waterfront Condo